backstage/backstage/plugins/graphql-common/README.md

 }
 ```

-#### `@extend`
+#### `@inherit`

-The `@extend` directive allows you to inherit fields from another
+The `@inherit` directive allows you to inherit fields from another
 entity.
 We created this directive to make it easier to implement
-interfaces that extend from other interfaces.
+interfaces that inherit from other interfaces.
 It makes GraphQL types
 similar to extending types in TypeScript.
 In TypeScript, when a class
-extends another class, the child class automatically inherits
+inherits another class, the child class automatically inherits
 properties and methods of the parent class.
 This functionality doesn't
 have an equivalent in GraphQL.
 Without this directive, the `IService`
 interface in GraphQL would need to reimplement many fields that are